wn9237/rest_spec/markdowns/api/directoryroletemplate_delete.md

-# Delete DirectoryRoleTemplate
+# Delete directoryRoleTemplate

-Delete DirectoryRoleTemplate.
+Delete directoryRoleTemplate.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request